7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-through.md

 ![](reddishwebpage.png)

 Ippsec points out a security risk being that if listening on 0.0.0.0 then is directly accessible by anyone.
+One thing not pointed out by either Ippsec or 0xDF is that with nikto scan it find a info.php page containing alots of information as it is phpinfo().
+Most importantly: `Linux www 4.4.0-130-generic #156-Ubuntu SMP Thu Jun 14 08:53:28 UTC 2018 x86_64`

 ```go
 chisel client 10.10.10.10:8000 R:127.0.0.1:8001:172.19.0.3:80